 Vicky and Tom are getting divorced.
 Vicky is keeping their apartment and furnishings.
 Tom has to get his own apartment.
 He also needs furniture and appliances.
 The judge might order Vicky to pay Tom enough transitional alimony to get the things he needs.

-Zoe and Andy are getting divorced.
+Zoe and Andrea are getting divorced.
 They used to go to work together.
 Now Zoe commutes by herself.
-The judge might order Andy to pay Zoe transitional alimony to pay for her commute for a year.
+The judge might order Andrea to pay Zoe transitional alimony to pay for her commute for a year.

 How long does a couple have to be married for the judge to order transitional alimony?

 The judge can order transitional alimony only where the length of the marriage is 5 years or less.